ziff/internship2017/README.md

 ## Start notebook server

     # start a notebook server in the background
     $ docker-compose up -d

     # get the link to your local notebook server
+    # if you are using Windows HE make sure to get the correct IP addres
     $ docker-compose logs # e.g. http://0.0.0.0:8888/?token=3bd3dd53b2804cfc1ca4d18997f3eb7ab4906598a48f9df4

+    # if you are using Windows HE then docker creates an isolated virtual machine using 'docker-machine'
+    # this means you need to find out the IP address of that isolated virtual machine and you can do that with
+    # Windows HE only
+    # docker-machine ip
+    # 192.168.99.100
+    # docker-compose logs # e.g. http://<IP address above>:8888/?token=3bd3dd53b2804cfc1ca4d18997f3eb7ab4906598a48f9df4

     # to exit from logs use 'ctl-c'
     $ docker-compose down # stop the notebook server